tomhrr/cosh/doc/all.md

 Comments can be added by prefixing the comment line with `#`.

+The `clone` form can be used to get a deep copy of certain types of
+values: lists, hashes, sets, user-defined generator objects, and the generators returned by the `keys`, `values`, and `each` calls.
+For all other value types, `clone` has the same effect as `dup`: this is fine in most cases, but it's important to be aware that `dup` for file/directory/socket read/write generators is a shallow copy, and reads/writes against one value will affect cloned values as well.

+`@@` works in the same way as `@`, except that it also `clone`s the variable's value.
+In conjunction with reification (via `r`), this can be useful when there's a need to generate, store, and refer to a value repeatedly, and generation of that value is time-consuming.

 On starting the shell for interactive use or when running a script, the `cosh.conf` file in the current user's configuration directory (typically `~/.config`) will be run.
 The `--no-cosh-conf` option can